-The government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their peers by ensuring that funding to tackle disadvantage reaches those students who need it most.
+The Government believes that the Pupil Premium funding, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their peers by ensuring that funding to tackle disadvantage reaches those students who need it most.

-The Pupil Premium was introduced in April 2011 and is allocated to schools to work with students who are currently on FSM and those who have been registered for free school meals at any point in the last six years (known as Ever 6 FSM).
+The Pupil Premium was introduced in April 2011 and is allocated to schools to work with students who are currently on FSM and those who have been registered for FSM at any point in the last six years (known as Ever 6 FSM).

 - are currently looked after